Descent: FreeSpace – The Great War: Single-player

 Before committing to a mission in the campaign, players are given control to denote what craft and weapons are used by both themselves and the wingmen they have control over at the start of the mission, which adds an element of strategy to the campaign, though what ships and weapons are available depend upon what stage of the campaign the player is on.
-Not all missions allow the load-out to be changed - in some missions, it is fixed; in others, it is whatever the player had for themselves and their wingmen from the previous mission, including the conditions their crafts were in.
+Not all missions allow the load-out to be changed—in some missions, it is fixed; in others, it is whatever the player had for themselves and their wingmen from the previous mission, including the conditions their crafts were in.
 Once a mission is completed, the player receives a debriefing which outlays the result of the player's actions and what could have been done better; players can get a hint, defined as "Recommendations" in the game, that can detail what exactly they could do to improve their performance in the mission, and have the ability to restart a mission in order to approach it differently.
-In some missions, the results of the player's action can often affect later missions - for example, an enemy capital ship allowed to flee in a particular mission may return in a later mission.
-Players can earn medals in the campaign, either by completing specific missions, or completing hidden bonus objectives, along with promotions based on kills - each kill earns points depending on the type of craft destroyed, with the amount affected by the difficulty the player is set at - and badges based on total number of kills made.
+In some missions, the results of the player's action can often affect later missions: for example, an enemy capital ship allowed to flee in a particular mission may return in a later mission.
+Players can earn medals in the campaign, either by completing specific missions, or completing hidden bonus objectives, along with promotions based on kills—each kill earns points depending on the type of craft destroyed, with the amount affected by the difficulty the player is set at—and badges based on total number of kills made.
 Any mission completed in the campaign, can be played again through in-game mission simulator found in the game's main menu.
-In addition to the game's standard campaign, the player may also make their own missions and campaigns through the use of a free editor bundled with the game - the FreeSpace Editor (FRED for short) - which allows players to have the same capabilities as Volition's development team in making their own missions, with the ability to import personal audio and 3D animation files.
+In addition to the game's standard campaign, the player may also make their own missions and campaigns through the use of a free editor bundled with the game, the FreeSpace Editor (FRED for short).
+Players can make their own missions, with the ability to import personal audio and 3D animation files.